Today In History logo TIH

 1960

-The Soviet Union launched Korabl-Sputnik 2 on August 19, 1960, carrying dogs Belka and Strelka, 40 mice, two rats, an…
+The Soviet Union launched Korabl-Sputnik 2 carrying dogs Belka and Strelka, forty mice, two rats, and an assortment o…

-The Soviet Union launched Korabl-Sputnik 2 on August 19, 1960, carrying dogs Belka and Strelka, 40 mice, two rats, and plants into orbit.
-They returned alive the next day — the first living creatures to survive orbital spaceflight.
-One of Strelka's puppies was later gifted to Caroline Kennedy.
+The Soviet Union launched Korabl-Sputnik 2 carrying dogs Belka and Strelka, forty mice, two rats, and an assortment of plants into Earth orbit.
+All the animals returned alive the following day, making them the first living creatures to survive orbital spaceflight and reentry.
+Soviet Premier Khrushchev later gave one of Strelka's puppies, Pushinka, to Caroline Kennedy at the White House, a Cold War gesture that briefly softened tensions between the superpowers at the height of the space race.

 Powers Sentenced to Prison: U-2 Spy Crisis Escalates